-If you bank with Chime, you may be looking for cash advance apps that are compatible.
-Cash advance apps help you bridge the gap with a paycheck advance, without having to resort to predatory payday lenders.
+If you bank with Chime, you may be looking for compatible cash advance apps.
+Cash advance apps help you bridge the gap with a paycheck advance without having to resort to predatory payday lenders.

 Which cash advance apps work with your Chime account?
 Let’s take a look.